 The BAA protects data stored on Google servers.
 It provides no coverage for email transmission to external recipients.
 HIPAA requires transmission security under 164.312(e)(1).
 Your organization remains responsible for ePHI protection during transit.

-Google Workspace uses Transport Layer Security for email transmission.
+Google Workspace uses Transport Layer Security (TLS) for email transmission.
 TLS operates opportunistically: if the receiving mail server supports TLS, Google encrypts the connection.
 If the receiving server lacks TLS support, Google transmits the message in plain text.
 Your clinic emails a patient at coolguy88@yahoo.com.
 Yahoo Mail supports TLS.
 The message transmits encrypted.
 Your clinic emails a patient at a small regional ISP running legacy mail infrastructure.
 That server lacks TLS.
 The message transmits unencrypted.

 Most healthcare organizations implement portal-based secure messaging for ePHI transmission instead of email.
 The patient receives an email notification containing a link to a secure web portal.
 The ePHI remains stored on the covered entity’s systems.
 This architecture eliminates transmission risk entirely.